a5anka/a5anka.github.io/content/blog/i-forgot-to-clock-out.md

 mode](https://orgmode.org/manual/Clocking-Work-Time.html#Clocking-Work-Time)
 to keep track of how I spend my time on certain things._

-I wanted to do this more efficiently and it turns our `org-resolve-clock` (or `C-c C-x C-z`) is the better way to do it.
+I wanted to do this more efficiently and it turns out that `org-resolve-clock` (or `C-c C-x C-z`) is the better way to do it.
 Here is how I do it now.